 Intern & Volunteer in Africa

-Why Volunteer or Intern abroad in Africa with Kaya Responsible Travel
+Why Volunteer or Intern Abroad in Africa with Kaya Responsible Travel

 - All of our projects work towards achieving the UN Sustainable Development Goals.

-- There are 54 countries in Africa – The largest country is Nigeria with a population of 206,139,589.
+- There are 54 countries in Africa – The most populous country is Nigeria and the least populous is Seychelles.

 - Languages spoken – Africa is home to ⅓ of the world’s languages.
 There are anywhere between 1000 and 2000 languages spoken.